HPInc/ml-git/docs/mlgit_commands.md

 ```

-With this command you will download the files belonging to that entity in the version specified in the command.
+With this command you will download the files belonging to that entity from the version specified in the command.

 Examples:
 ```